DROSS21/pandoc-practice/example.md

 * * *

-GitHub Username:
+* GitHub Username: DROSS21
-Team name:
+* Team name: Eureka
-Today's date:
+* Today's date: 7/6/2016

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?
+1. Github
+2. Codeanywhere

-Which have you found most potentially useful?
+## Which have you found most potentially useful?
+1.Codeanywhere

-Why?
+### Why?
+1. Because it is our canvas where we do everything

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?
+1. The commands

-Why have they been particularly difficult to learn and use?
+## Why have they been particularly difficult to learn and use?
+1. Because there are many and it is hard to remember them all and how to use them

-What tools would you like to learn more about?
+# What tools would you like to learn more about?

 * * *